JackKuo666/PubTator-MCP-Server/README.md

 1. Check the console output for error messages.
 2. Ensure all required dependencies are installed (see Requirements section).
-3. Verify that the environment variables are set correctly if using TCP transport.
+3. Verify that the environment variables are set correctly.
 4. If the server fails to start, try running it with increased verbosity:

 ```bash